That New Coffeemaker Smell! When Coffee From Your Keurig Tastes Like Plastic

 Have You Tried Vodka?

-I knew about charcoal as a deodorizer from way back when I had some old briquettes lying around I didn’t want to toss and ending up putting them into little bitty storage containers with holes punched on top, in place of air fresheners.
+I knew about charcoal as a deodorizer from way back when I had some old briquettes lying around I didn’t want to toss and ended up putting them into little bitty storage containers with holes punched on top, in place of air fresheners.
 I change them out every 6 months.
-But for this, you need to look for food grade activated charcoal.
-If your new Keurig didn’t come with a water filter assembly (most of the new ones do, some but not always.) best bet is to put a three quarter teaspoon of activated charcoal into the reservoir and add enough water to fill tot he line and run a cleansing rinse.
+But for this, you need to look for food-grade activated charcoal.
+If your new Keurig didn’t come with a water filter assembly (most of the new ones do, but not always.) best bet is to put a three-quarter teaspoon of activated charcoal into the reservoir and add enough water to fill to the line and run a cleansing rinse.

-Anyone up for this one?
+Is anyone up for this one?
 Lemon juice is highly acidic so it is best diluted.
-In my experience it does get rid of foul odors in your kitchen.
-I sometimes use it in the sink drain .
-Only thing is the foul odor per your new keurig is not one of the same variety, it’s a plastic one, which is a different ball game.
+In my experience, it does get rid of foul odors in your kitchen.
+I sometimes use it in the sink drain.
+The only thing is the foul odor per your new Keurig is not one of the same variety, it’s a plastic one, which is a different ball game.

 It’s one of the best household deodorizers out there, so I am not surprised when I hear someone mention they had success with baking soda.
 A teaspoon mixed in some warm water so it will dissolve, and run a cleansing rinse.